buzzykiwi/zapier-fluxx-community/MANAGE_ITEMS_IN_SELECT_LIST.md

 # Manage Items in Fluxx Select Lists

 > FCE can alter the list of available options in Select-transfer controls, Checkboxes, Dropdowns, or Hierarchical Dropdowns.
-This is done with the **Manage Items in SELECT Lists** Action*
+This is done with the **Manage Items in SELECT Lists** Action.

 > When using the **Create/Update Fluxx Record** Action, you can also use a special syntax to add or remove options and/or percentages from multi-valued fields for the records themselves i.e. Select-Transfer controls, Checkboxes, or Hierarchical Dropdowns  *[documentation](./MULTI_VALUE_FIELDS.md)*

 ## Zapier Action: Manage Items in SELECT Lists (With Line Item Support)